Verify your tax preparer

 The Tax Department maintains a searchable database of persons who have registered with us as tax preparers or refund anticipation loan or check facilitators.
 You can search the database to see if your preparer has registered.

-New York State Registered Tax Return Preparers and Facilitators (searchable database)
+Search the database of New York State Registered Tax Return Preparers and Facilitators.

-Map of Registered New York State Tax Return Preparers and Facilitators (interactive map)
+View the interactive map of Registered New York State Tax Return Preparers and Facilitators.

 When searching the database, keep in mind: